-This treatment guidance provides actions and recommendations to guide the holistic stewardship of Columbia Cemetery to ensure its continued use as one of City of Boulder's most significant historic resources and as a burial and funerary location, and one of downtown's most important public spaces.
+This treatment guidance provides actions and recommendations to guide the holistic stewardship of Columbia Cemetery to ensure its continued use as one of City of Boulder's significant historic resources and as a burial and funerary location.

 Treatment guidance is based upon review of historic documentation, assessment of condition and integrity, and in support of current and planned future uses.
-This section provides actions to protect significant cultural resources, repair contributing features and setting, and define parameters for contemporary additions.
+This section provides actions to protect significant cultural resources, and repair contributing features.
 Treatment recommendations identify where repair is needed to reveal historic features, retain character, and maintain integrity.
-Future work planned for Columbia Cemetery shall be guided by The Secretary of the Interior's Standards for the Treatment of Historic Properties.
+Future work planned for Columbia Cemetery shall be guided by The Secretary of the Interior's Standards for the Treatment of Historic Properties, and accomplished by using accepted preservation methods detailed by the National Park Service, and Chapter 9-11 (Historic Preservation) of the Boulder Revised Municipal Code.